IamSandipanBhowmick/NeuromorphicPrims/README.md

 The original paper uses the **SimSNN simulator**.
 However, this replication does **not require SimSNN**.
 Instead, the implementation is written independently to make the core ideas easier to understand, modify, and experiment with.

-In addition to replication, this repository also includes some extra work and extensions beyond the original study.
+In addition to replication, this repository includes additional work and extensions beyond the original study.

 ## Motivation